hpcc-systems/MAF/README.md

 ## Developer Notes

+### Monorepo Structure

+MAF is organized as a monorepo using Lerna for package management.
+This structure allows for:

+- **Independent versioning**: Each package can have its own version number
+- **Cross-package dependencies**: Packages can depend on each other within the monorepo
+- **Unified testing**: Run tests across all packages with a single command
+- **Coordinated releases**: Version and publish related packages together

+The monorepo contains the following packages:

+- `@ln-maf/core` - Core functionality and utilities
+- `@ln-maf/api` - API testing capabilities
+- `@ln-maf/aws` - AWS services integration (S3, DynamoDB, SQS, Lambda, ECS, CloudWatch)
+- `@ln-maf/validations` - Data validation and assertion steps
+- `@ln-maf/mysql` - MySQL database testing
+- `@ln-maf/postgresql` - PostgreSQL database testing
+- `@ln-maf/defaultSQL` - Common SQL functionality
+- `@ln-maf/sftp` - SFTP file transfer capabilities
+- `@ln-maf/preprocessor` - Feature file preprocessing

 ### Adding a module

 Please view [AddModule](./AddModule.md) for information on how to add a module.
 This will allow the creation of new steps that can be used in your project.